MundoTenis Open

-Engie Open presented by MundoTênis Tours (previously known as the MundoTênis Open) is a WTA 125 event held in Florianópolis, Brazil and until the first edition of the SP Open in 2025, was the highest leveled women's tennis professional tour tournament in Brazil, and the only one outside of the ITF Women's circuit.
+Engie Open presented by MundoTênis Tours (previously known as the MundoTênis Open) is a WTA 125 event held in Florianópolis, Brazil and until the first edition of the SP Open in 2025, was the tournament on the highest level of the women's tennis professional tour in Brazil, and the only one outside of the ITF Women's circuit.
 The inaugural Challenger-level event took place in 2023 after a six year absence of Brazil from the tour.

 Although this tournament is played on outdoor clay courts, the 2024 doubles final was played on an indoor clay court due to rain.
-Laura Pigossi, winner of the doubles title in 2024, was the first Brazilian to win a trophy in this tournament.
+Laura Pigossi, winner of the doubles title in 2024, was the first Brazilian to win a trophy at the event.
 Polish Maja Chwalińska, winner of singles and doubles in 2024, was the first to win both trophies and also to do so in the same edition.